vanbroup/documents/output/CS.md

 * It is used within a CRL; or,
 * It is used within a Timestamp Token and the date of the `genTime` field is not greater than 2022-04-30.

-### 7.1.4 Name Forms

-This section details encoding rules that apply to all Certificates issued by a CA. Further restrictions may be specified within [Section 7.1.2](#712-certificate-content-and-extensions), but these restrictions do not supersede these requirements.

 ### 7.1.4 Name forms

-#### 7.1.4.1 Name Encoding

-The following requirements apply to all Certificates listed in [Section 7.1.2](#712-certificate-content-and-extensions).
-Specifically, this includes Technically Constrained Non-TLS Subordinate CA Certificates, as defined in [Section 7.1.2.3](#7123-technically-constrained-non-tls-subordinate-ca-certificate-profile), but does not include certificates issued by such CA Certificates, as they are out of scope of these Baseline Requirements.

-For every valid Certification Path (as defined by [RFC 5280, Section 6](https://tools.ietf.org/html/rfc5280#section-6)):

-* For each Certificate in the Certification Path, the encoded content of the Issuer Distinguished Name field of a Certificate SHALL be byte-for-byte identical with the encoded form of the Subject Distinguished Name field of the Issuing CA certificate.
-* For each CA Certificate in the Certification Path, the encoded content of the Subject Distinguished Name field of a Certificate SHALL be byte-for-byte identical among all Certificates whose Subject Distinguished Names can be compared as equal according to [RFC 5280, Section 7.1](https://tools.ietf.org/html/rfc5280#section-7.1), and including expired and revoked Certificates.

-When encoding a `Name`, the CA SHALL ensure that:

-  * Each `Name` MUST contain an `RDNSequence`.
-  * Each `RelativeDistinguishedName` MUST contain exactly one `AttributeTypeAndValue`.
-  * Each `RelativeDistinguishedName`, if present, is encoded within the `RDNSequence` in the order that it appears in [Section 7.1.4.2](#7142-subject-attribute-encoding).
-    * For example, a `RelativeDistinguishedName` that contains a `countryName` `AttributeTypeAndValue` pair MUST be encoded within the `RDNSequence` before a `RelativeDistinguishedName` that contains a `stateOrProvinceName` `AttributeTypeAndValue`.
-  * Each `Name` MUST NOT contain more than one instance of a given `AttributeTypeAndValue` across all `RelativeDistinguishedName`s unless explicitly allowed in these Requirements.

-**Note**: [Section 7.1.2.2.2](#71222-cross-certified-subordinate-ca-naming) provides an exception to the above `Name` encoding requirements when issuing a [Cross-Certified Subordinate CA Certificate](#7122-cross-certified-subordinate-ca-certificate-profile), as described within that section.

 #### 7.1.4.1 Name encoding